foolwealth/bug-challenge/README.md

 ## The Task
 Given that you are the engineering manager of the team...
-1. How would you track down the issue, given the code provided?
+1. Given the code provided, how would you track down the issue?
 Feel free to point out both syntactical and architectural issues with the code.
-2. How would you give feedback to the team/developer who put this code into production?
+2. You have noticed that this developer has committed issues like this multiple times, and you also noticed that their performance has decreased over the last few months.
+Can you walk us through how you would address this issue with the developer?